Free WGU Data-Management-Foundations Exam Actual Questions & Explanations

 Data-Management-Foundations Exam Syllabus & Core Topics

-Use this topic map to guide your study for WGU Data-Management-Foundations (WGU Data Management - Foundations Exam) within the WGU Courses and Certifications path.
+Use this topic map to guide your study for WGU Data-Management-Foundations within the WGU Courses and Certifications path.

-• Normalizing relational databases: Apply normalization rules (First, Second, and Third Normal Form) to eliminate redundancy and organize data efficiently.
-Recognize when a database design violates normalization principles and restructure tables to meet higher normal forms.
+• Normalizing Relational Databases: Apply normalization rules (First, Second, and Third Normal Form) to eliminate redundancy and improve data structure.
+Recognize when a schema violates normalization principles and restructure it appropriately.

 Question Formats & What They Test